SAP-samples/btp-dc-samples/docs/dox/btp-dox-ea-booster-setup.md

     Choose the Service Plan "Premium Edition" in order to use the generative AI features.

-    You can also choose "Base Edition" or "Free", but you will not be able to us GenAI in taht case.
+    You can also choose "Base Edition" or "Free", but you will not be able to use GenAI in that case.

     Provide the details for your subaccount: